jumbosushi/jumbosushi.github.io/_posts/2016-4-13-Introduction-to-Design-Pattern-in-JavaScript.md

 As you can see, "count" variable is kept inside pplCounterModule class, so the outside world can't access it or manipulate it.
 Because you know that the only way to manipulate the variable is through its public methods, it'll be super easy to debug!

 Guess.
 What.
 You now a design patternin JavaScript!
-Congrats :tada: :tada: :tada:!
+Congrats!
 ![WOAAA](https://static1.squarespace.com/static/560d5034e4b0db2bbb878258/t/5651312ae4b08b846b819e13/1448161583756/Amazed.gif)

+## The Revealing Module Pattern

 Now that we're on a roll, let's give it a go at another pattern - **The Revealing Module Pattern**